 Residents who are suffering from dementia or Alzheimer’s disease need attentive supervision.
 For any individual in a nursing home, their wandering risk should be evaluated and a treatment plan should be in place.

-Some nursing homes in Cleveland use physical restraints on residents because they claim it will help decrease the risk of roaming and keep those at risk for wandering safe.
+Some nursing homes use physical restraints on residents because they claim it will help decrease the risk of roaming and keep those at risk for wandering safe.
 Physical restraints include:

 However, studies have proven that physical restraints are often ineffective and can even lead to further harm to the resident’s health, like broken bones, bedsores, functional decline, social isolation, and even death.
 The best method for preventing or responding to wandering patients is to have diligent supervision over each individual at risk and a well-crafted, individualized plan of care.